The Biggest 5G Problems and Solutions

 Similar to when Daft Punk’s 2001-hit “Harder, Better, Faster, Stronger” first came out, the 5G vision seems to be playing on a loop with no indication of stopping.
 After all, who doesn’t want better, faster and stronger wireless coverage?
-Companies and even countries are driving full force to become viewed as first adopters of 5G technology.
+All industry players and countries are driving full force to become viewed as first adopters of 5G technology.
+But there are 5G problems and solutions to account for on the way to adoption.

-China is set to spend $411 billion on 5G mobile networks from 2020 to 2030 and LG is expected to be one of the first to launch a 5G smartphone in February 2019.
+China is set to spend $411 billion on 5G mobile networks from 2020 to 2030 and LG released one of the first to launch a 5G smartphone in February 2019.
 Many other companies, including wireless service providers and equipment vendors, are also making big moves in the industry to declare their win.
 But why is there a rush to do so?

 First adopters embracing 5G could sustain more than a decade of competitive advantage, according to Deloitte.
 History has shown, early adopters of prior generations of wireless technology were often rewarded with broader macroeconomic benefits.
 However, 5G will reach so much beyond core wireless technology – unlike previous generations, 5G has the potential to influence all aspects of our lives.
 Consequently, there is no shortage of hype.
 First adopter benefits are at stake.